-Be mindful of the sounds of your heating and cooling system (this goes for a home recording studio, as well).
+Wherever you are, be mindful of the sounds of your heating and cooling system.
 If you can’t find a spot where you can’t hear air rushing through your ducts, you may want to shut down your furnace or AC for the duration of your recording.

 I have a friend who regularly records his podcast in his car.
 He lives in a small house with dogs and kids, so there really isn’t anywhere else quiet enough.
 He takes his laptop and mic out to his driveway, shuts himself in the car and records.
 The results are surprisingly good!

-Choosing a microphone
+Choose a microphone

 Next, you need a decent microphone.
 I won’t go too in-depth with this, but my colleague Matt Pierce did an amazing post on choosing a good mic.

 That said, if at all possible, try not to record your voice over using your laptop microphone.
 While built-in mics are fine for Skype meetings and the like, you will get much better results with even a low-cost external microphone.

 You don’t need to spend hundreds of dollars, either.
-You can get a very nice USB microphone for between $60-$100.
+You can get a very nice USB microphone for between $50-$100.
 If you will be doing a lot of voice over work, it’s well worth the investment.

 If you intend to use an external mic, I also recommend investing in a pop filter.
 They’re cheap and they help minimize the distracting sounds caused by hard consonants such as “p” and “b.”

-Choosing audio software
+Choose your audio software